Observable signature of magnetic tidal coupling in hierarchical triple systems: Numerical solution to the evolution equations of the triple system

 The distinction between whether the first resonance encountered by the inner binary arises from the electric or magnetic tidal moments originates from the nontrivial dependence of the outer orbit’s fundamental frequencies, $\Omega_{\hat{r}}$ and $\Omega_{\hat{\Psi}}$, on the semi-major axis $\hat{a}$ and eccentricity $\hat{e}$, as shown in the left panel of Fig.~\ref{fig_freq}.

 The main consequence of this behavior is that in regions farther from the ISO of the SMBH, where the first precession resonance encountered by the inner binary is the magnetic $\left(-1,1\right)$ resonance, the system maintains a slightly higher eccentricity for a longer duration compared to regions closer to the ISO, where the first resonance is the electric $\left(\tfrac{1}{2},0\right)$.
-This behavior is a distinctive feature of the quasi-circular regime of the outer orbit, i.e., for small values of $\hat{e}$.
-For larger outer eccentricities, the first resonance encountered by the inner binary is the same in both regions, near and far from the ISO of the SMBH, as shown in the right panel of Fig.~\ref{fig_freq}.
+This behavior is not restricted to the quasi-circular regime of the outer orbit (i.e., small values of $\hat{e}$), but also persists for finite outer eccentricities, as shown in Fig.~\ref{fig_freq}.

 The $0.5$PN resonant magnetic Hamiltonian, derived analytically in Eq.~\eqref{eq:H_B_Fourier_FirstOrder} at leading order in the outer-orbit eccentricity, depends sensitively on the mutual inclination $I$ between the inner and outer orbits.
 To illustrate this dependence, Fig.~\ref{fig1_aligned} shows the evolution of the inner binary’s eccentricity for two different inclination angles in the quasi-circular outer-orbit regime.
 In the left panel, we consider the spin-aligned configuration ($I \simeq 0^{\circ}$).
 In this case, the first precession resonance driven by the $0$PN electric tidal coupling, namely the $\left(\tfrac{1}{2},0\right)$ resonance listed in Table~\ref{tab:gamma_frequencies} is completely suppressed,\footnote{In agreement with the analytical model of Ref.~\cite{Cocco:2025adu}.} while the first precession resonance induced by the $0.5$PN magnetic coupling, the $\left(-1,1\right)$ resonance in Table~\ref{tab:gamma_frequencies}, plays a dominant role in shaping the eccentricity evolution.
 In contrast, the right panel corresponds to $I = 60^{\circ}$, a configuration in which all $0.5$PN magnetic precession resonances (Table~\ref{tab:gamma_frequencies}) are suppressed for small values of the outer eccentricity $\hat{e}$.
 In this scenario, the inner binary experiences only the resonances associated with the $0$PN electric tidal coupling.
 In both cases, the numerical results are in excellent agreement with the analytical predictions of Sec.~\ref{PerturbativeApproach}, which are valid to linear order in $\hat{e}$ (i.e., for nearly circular outer orbits).
 Finally, we note that the dependence of the resonant Hamiltonian, both at $0$PN and $0.5$PN order, on the mutual inclination $I$ becomes increasingly intricate once higher-order terms in the outer eccentricity are included.
 These higher-order effects can potentially trigger eccentricity jumps even at inclination angles for which precession resonances are suppressed in the quasi-circular limit.